cthing/jsonwriter/README.md

 # ![C Thing Software](https://www.cthing.com/branding/CThingSoftware-57x60.png "C Thing Software") jsonwriter

 This library writes JSON with or without pretty printing.
-The library has no runbtime dependencies on any JSON processing package.
+The library has no runtime dependencies on any JSON processing package.

 ## Usage